Barski-lab/cwl-airflow/docs/readme/run_demo.md

     `uid` - the unique identifier used for DAG ID and output folder name generation.

-4. When all demo wokrflows are submitted the program will provide you with the link for Airflow web interface (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/)).
+4. When all demo workflows are submitted the program will provide you with the link for Airflow web interface (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/)).
 It may take some time (usually less then half a minute) for Airflow web interface to load and display all the data.

 5. On completion the workflow results will be saved in the current folder.